Greentwip/lex-talionis/README.md

 This section requires git.
 If you don't have git, install it from here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-You will also need git-lfs to download the assets (sprites and audio).
-Install it here: https://git-lfs.github.com

 To get the Lex Talionis engine code on your machine, create a new folder.
 Then, type:

 ```
-git lfs install
 git clone https://github.com/rainlash/lex-talionis
 ```

+You will also need to download the audio files.
+On Dropbox here: https://www.dropbox.com/sh/slbz2t7v1fc6uao/AACiznGLm442qcdOAGbQtnmwa?dl=0

+Once the audio files are downloaded, just move or copy the Audio folder to the lex-talionis directory (the directory that contains Main.py).

-Once Lex Talionis has been cloned to your machine, you can run The Lion Throne by typing:
+Once Lex Talionis has been cloned to your machine, from that same directory, you can run The Lion Throne by typing:

 ```
 python main.py